-Initially He’s Back (The Man Behind the Mask) was to have been presented differently than the keyboard-oriented version that made its way into the movie.
 The demo cut by Cooper and Roberts featured prominent electric guitars and a different vocal melody during the chorus but fearing that it lacked a commercial hook the song was reworked, while the original recording was transformed into another track for Constrictor, Trick Bag.
 ‘No one seems to be sure why this version wasn’t on the album,’ admits Brian Nelson, who helped to compile the 1999 box-set The Life and Crimes of Alice Cooper.
 ‘Someone at the record company got scared, I guess.’

 While Jason Lives would be directed by Tom McLoughlin, who had come to the attention of Paramount following his low budget debut One Dark Night, the promo video for He’s Back (The Man Behind the Mask) would be helmed by Jeffrey Abelson, whose prior work in this medium would include producing the clip for Ray Parker, Jr’s hit single Ghostbusters two years earlier.
 Following his contribution to Friday the 13th, Abelson’s subsequent work would include the video for the Guns N’ Roses song You Could Be Mine, released in 1991 to promote the Arnold Schwarzenegger blockbuster Terminator 2: Judgment Day.